larkwiot/backupfinder/README.md

 It'd be appreciated if you told everyone here about the changes you make to optimize the script, but that's your choice to do so or not.

-Credit to tjcater for removing the bugs I wrote
+Credit to tjcater for removing the bugs I wrote, and porting to Py 3